*Spoilers*

 Hades

-I thought you were like gonna fight one of the metal devil looking things with tentacles for the final battle.
-You just fight a Deathbringer on a time crunch, which like… I had more trouble fighting Stormbirds and Rock-breakers.
+I thought the final battle would be one of the metal devil looking things with tentacles .
+The Final Boss ends up being a fight with a Deathbringer on a time crunch, which like… I had more trouble fighting Stormbirds and Rock-breakers.

 Hades Rating: 6.5/10